 Step 1: Draw a line into the future

 The first step in this plan is to figure out a reasonable guess for the stock price 4 years from now and then draw a line from the current price to that value.
 It might be the same price as it is now, less, or 4x the current value.
 It's a difficult thing to do, because the price is at the whim of the market.
 Some startups go public, charging out of the gate with a 50-70% "pop".
 Others, like Facebook for example, IPO high and then lose 30-50% of their value over the course of the next 6 months.

-Because it's so unpredictable the most important thing to determine isn't what you think the market price is going to be, but what YOU think the price should be in four years.
-If you think the company is on tenuous ground, and the stock is going to slide, then your line will be downward sloping.
-If you think the company is going to the moon, then your line will be upward sloping.
-Either way, it's important to be honest with yourself and with your companies prospects.
-Once you have a line from the current stock price to the stock price in 4 years, you should have a chart showing you the expected value at any time over the course of the next 4 years.
+Because it's so unpredictable the most important thing to determine isn't what I think the market price is going to be, but what I think the price should be in four years.
+If I think the company is on tenuous ground, and the stock is going to slide, then my line will be downward sloping.
+If I think the company is going to the moon, then my line will be upward sloping.
+Either way, it's important for me to be honest with myself.
+Once I have a line from the current stock price to the stock price in 4 years, I should have a chart showing the expected value at any time over the course of the next 4 years.
 It won't bear any relation to reality, believe me, but that's actually totally fine.

 Step 2: Start selling (when you can...)